 The following discussion assumes that the merger qualifies as a tax-free reorganization within the meaning of Section 368(a) of the Code.
+In the opinion of Bingham McHale LLP, this discussion is accurate in all material respects.
+Bingham McHale LLP has also consented to the reference to its opinion in this proxy statement-prospectus.
 Lincoln shareholders should consult their tax advisors as to their specific tax consequences of the merger.